pimatic/pimatic/rules.md

 What's a rule
 ------------
 A rule is a string that has the format: "if _this_ then _that_".
-The _this_ part will be called the condition of the rule and the _that_ the actions of the rule.
+The _this_ part will be called the condition of the rule and the _that_ part the actions of the rule.

 __Examples:__